selcukcihan/sasten/README.md

 ![Software Dev Quiz Screenshot](./public/quiz_screenshot.png)

 * This is an app developed using NextJS on [Vercel](https://vercel.com).
-* It's using Amazon DynamoDB as the data store.
-Check out the [CloudFormation template](./aws_cloudformation_template.yaml) for details.
 * The UI components were built using [v0.dev](https://v0.dev).
-* I'm using chatgpt to generate the questions, an example prompt can be found at [questions.md](./questions.md).
+* Questions for the quiz are generated using a scheduled lambda that uses Google's Gemini, see https://github.com/selcukcihan/sasten-backend for more information.
+* I'm using dynamodb as the database, next section details the data models involved.

 ## Data Models